zextras/tech-doc/source/_includes/_upgrade/intro-cb.rst

 upgrade procedure is usually a very quick activity, carried out by means of a few commands to be executed.

-There are two alternatives to carry out an upgrade: :ref:`by using Ansible <upgrade-ansible>` and :ref:`manually <upgrade-manual>`.

-The **procedure using Ansible** is fully automatised and can be executed unattended, without even logging to the Nodes (please refer to Section :ref:`install-with-ansible`): you start the upgrade and check back for the outcome at a later point.
+In this release, only the :ref:`manual upgrade procedure
+<upgrade-manual>` is supported.
+The upgrade using Ansible can not be
+used.

-The **manual procedure** requires to login to each Node and issue commands there.
-You also need to follow the procedure in case there are errors.
+The *manual procedure* requires to login to each Node and issue commands there.

 We can not provide any estimate on the time required by the upgrade, because various factors may impact the duration, including the number